Gender Ideology Harms Children

 The American College of Pediatricians urges educators and legislators to reject all policies that condition children to accept as normal a life of chemical and surgical impersonation of the opposite sex.
 Facts – not ideology – determine reality.

-1. Human sexuality is an objective biological binary trait: “XY” and “XX” are genetic markers of health – not genetic markers of a disorder.
+1. Human sexuality is an objective biological binary trait: “XY” and “XX” are genetic markers of male and female, respectively – not genetic markers of a disorder.
 The norm for human design is to be conceived either male or female.
 Human sexuality is binary by design with the obvious purpose being the reproduction and flourishing of our species.
 This principle is self-evident.
 The exceedingly rare disorders of sex development (DSDs), including but not limited to testicular feminization and congenital adrenal hyperplasia, are all medically identifiable deviations from the sexual binary norm, and are rightly recognized as disorders of human design.
 Individuals with DSDs do not constitute a third sex.1

 2. No one is born with a gender.
 Everyone is born with a biological sex.
 Gender (an awareness and sense of oneself as male or female) is a sociological and psychological concept; not an objective biological one.
 No one is born with an awareness of themselves as male or female; this awareness develops over time and, like all developmental processes, may be derailed by a child’s subjective perceptions, relationships, and adverse experiences from infancy forward.
 People who identify as “feeling like the opposite sex” or “somewhere in between” do not comprise a third sex.
 They remain biological men or biological women.2,3,4